flutter/flutter/docs/platforms/darwin/Swift-Package-Manager.md

 ## For plugin authors

-Swift Package Manager adoption in Flutter applications will take time.
+Swift Package Manager adoption will be gradual.

 Flutter recommends that Flutter plugins support _both_ Swift Package Manager and CocoaPods until further notice.